 2. Airmail’s Interface Can Be Heavily Customized

-Airmail is highly customisable, and can be made to look and work pretty much any way you like.
+Airmail is highly customizable and can be made to look and work pretty much any way you like.
 It now supports Mojave’s dark mode, and switches automatically.

 The app looks attractive, and by default resembles many other email clients, as you’ll notice in the screenshots above.
 But it doesn’t have to stay that way.
 Sidebars can be hidden to make the interface as minimal as possible and can be quickly shown or hidden by clicking a menu bar icon.

 The number of lines displayed in the message preview can be tweaked so that you can get a good idea of the contents without having to open the email.
 Swipe actions can be customized to allow you to plough through your inbox as rapidly as possible.

 Other interface options include a unified inbox, smart folders, quick reply, the use of Markdown when composing emails, and the ability to carefully hone the notifications it gives.
 A wide range of appearance preferences are offered.